Kitware/CMake/Help/command/install.rst

     configurations exists.
 If not specified, CMake will fall back to the package's available configurations in an unspecified order.

+  By default, if the specified ``<package-name>`` matches the current CMake :variable:`PROJECT_NAME`, package metadata will be inherited from the project.
+The ``PROJECT <project-name>`` option may be used to specify a different project from which to inherit metadata.
+If ``NO_PROJECT_METADATA`` is specified, automatic inheritance of package metadata will be disabled.
+  In any case, any metadata values specified in the ``install`` command will take precedence.

   If ``APPENDIX`` is specified, rather than generating a top level package specification, the specified targets will be exported as an appendix to the named package.
 Appendices may be used to separate less commonly used targets